Force over Distance: Chapter 50

 Young sighed.

-“And I guess he was pretty short on sleep too.
+“I guess he was pretty short on sleep too.
 He has been.
 All week.
 And then—” Barnes flashed Young a small, infectious grin.
 “Eli starts laying into Telford.
 Like there’s no tomorrow.
 I hope someone got it on kino.”

 “Me too,” Young confessed.

 “But, uh, during the course of the yelling, one of the things that came out—the thing everyone’s talking about—is that Eli implied Colonel Telford was somehow responsible for the doc not waking up.
-There’s been a lot of speculation.
+There’s been a lotta speculation.
 And I’m hearing this second and third hand, so—” Barnes trailed off.

 Young nodded.
 “Eli’s had a rough time of it.”

-Barnes nodded back at him.
-“I know.
+I know.
 I heard that too.
 It’s just—” she broke off.
-“A lot of the guys, I mean, the military personnel, have warmed up to the doc.
-He’s got a bit of a rep.”
+“A lot of us guys have warmed up to the doc.
+He’s got a rep.”

 “A ‘rep’?”
 Young asked, amused.